juanpc2018/Digidesign-001-pci/README.md

 Audio Plugins prefer a Faster Corevs. many slower cores. </br>
 a single CPU 16-Core AMD Opteron 6386 is Not recommended vs. dual faster 6328 Opteron for example. </br>
 https://www.cpu-world.com/CPUs/Bulldozer/AMD-Opteron%206386%20SE%20-%20OS6386YETGGHK.html </br>
-Windows allow to limit CPU cores in msconfig, limiting 6386 to half the cores would allow to run Turbo all the time with large supermicro heatsink. </p>
+Windows allow to limit CPU cores in msconfig, limiting 6386 to half the cores would allow to run Turbo all the time with large supermicro heatsink. </br>
+Area51 blog has an Optional Bios that allows to Overclock some AMD Opteron boards, but requires WaterCooling. </p>